txhammer68/plasma-Lockscreen-nest-hub/readme.md

 _________
 * update temp and email to update dynamically
 * exract image metadata exif for description / location -- good for images from usplash/wallhaven/reddit earthporn
+* idea for kde - allow trusted apps / widgets access to lockscreen